 I rented an RV from a provider in our nearest city four months prior to our trip, rented RV spots at RV resorts in the areas that we intended to stay on the same day as renting the RV and then started to plan the fun!

 With the trip planned and everything reserved, I headed out one bright and early morning with Colorado Springs in my GPS.

 I had to get use to the RV.
 My ex-husband and I had a large Class A motor home at one time, but it had been years since I had driven that.
 So, I did have some experience under my belt and all was well once I felt confident with my turn radius and how much of my lane it felt that the RV consumed.
 Not long into the trip and we were truckin’.

 We made great time; It really shocked family back home.
-They were sure that I was going to be afraid and driving like a granny–but not this girl.
+They were sure that I was going to be afraid and drive like a granny–but not this girl.
 I was taking us on this RV road trip to Colorado, no matter what!

 Once we were settled into our RV resort, we got our rental car and started sightseeing as soon as possible.
 I wanted to get as much out of our trip as I could.
 Below is our itinerary.: